-A network of public walking tracks enables dogs to be walked on-lead and provide linkages to different areas.
+Council recognises that dogs need the ability to exercise unrestrained and within a social setting.
 Previously there have been limited linkages between the commercial area of central Oamaru (where dogs have been prohibited) and dog exercise areas e.g. linkages through to the harbour area.
 More recently, the Oamaru harbour area has been developed to provide a number of amenities including a new playground, and greater recreational linkages in the form of formed tracks.
 The provision of designated off-lead dog exercise areas in other parts of Oamaru and around the District has been limited in the past.

 There are now designated dog exercise areas throughout the District, and better recreational linkages provided within Oamaru.
-Dog owners are encouraged to act responsibly, evaluate the circumstances situation and then take all reasonable steps to ensure that their dogs do not cause a nuisance in these areas.
+Dog owners are encouraged to act responsibly, evaluate the circumstances and then take all reasonable steps to ensure that their dogs do not cause a nuisance in these areas.